New Client Questionnaires: Solving the Onboarding Mystery

 No matter the type of new client questionnaire you create, whether it’s long or short, formal or informal, we hope that these questions can guide your questionnaire process.
 With that said, here are some common mistakes to watch out for!

 In our blog “How to Write a Customer Satisfaction Survey,” we talked all about the science behind question formation.
 It turns out that asking straightforward and simple questions is harder than it seems.
-While that blog post goes more in-depth, the same ideas can be applied to new client questionnaires.
+While that article goes more in-depth, the same ideas can be applied to new customer survey questions.
 Here’s the gist.

 Long and confusing questions discourage your customer from participating in your questionnaire.
 If the client has to guess what you’re asking or re-read your question multiple times, then you should consider rephrasing your query.
 Focus on formulating questions that are easy to comprehend.
 Your client will thank you for it!